-We calculate a variety of metrics in \cref{tab:nvs}.
-Although all methods are video generative models, our goal is to evaluate the fidelity of each method to the ground truth scene.
-Thus, we use metrics including PSNR, LPIPS~\cite{zhang2018perceptual}, and SSIM~\cite{wang2004ssim}.
+We present a variety of metrics in \Cref{tab:nvs}.
+A major objective of our task is fidelity to the ground truth scene.
+Thus, we use metrics including PSNR, LPIPS \citep{zhang2018perceptual}, and SSIM \citep{wang2004ssim}.
 Since we are focused on static structures, we also evaluate on a static-variant of these metrics (denoted -S).
-Specifically, we use Mask2Former~\cite{cheng2021mask2former} to segment all the dynamic classes (i.e., vehicles and people), and mask these pixels during the calculation.
-We also include FID~\cite{heusel2017gansfid} metrics that assess the quality of generated images by comparing their feature distributions to those of real images.
-Lower scores indicate that the generated images are more similar to real images.
+Specifically, we use Mask2Former \citep{cheng2021mask2former} to segment all the dynamic classes (i.e., vehicles and people), and mask these pixels during the calculation.
+We also include FID \citep{heusel2017gansfid} metrics that assess the quality of generated images by comparing their feature distributions to those of real images.
+Lower indicates generations are more similar to real images.

 Compared to dedicated view synthesis or reconstruction techniques, all methods we test obtain relatively low scores, including ours.
 This is because generative models are inherently stochastic and do not aim for the exact pixel-level reconstruction or overfitting that traditional NVS methods prioritize.
-Minor shifts in camera movement or the hallucination of plausible geometry can lead to high pixel-wise error.
-Despite this, CityRAG outperforms all baselines on every metric, showing that it maintains the best fidelity to the ground truth scenes, which is also in line with our qualitative observations.
+Minor shifts in camera movement or hallucination of plausible geometry can lead to high pixel-wise error.
+Despite this, CityRAG outperforms all baselines and maintains the best fidelity to the ground truth scenes, which matches our qualitative observations.
 Furthermore, our method significantly leads in metrics that measure perceptual similarity, such as LPIPS and FID.

-We also note that we did not observe any meaningful performance gap between the held out scenes of cities we trained on and unseen cities, suggesting that our method is generalizable to a variety of diverse scenes and conditions.
+We also note that we did not observe any meaningful performance gap between the held out scenes of the eight trained cities and the two untrained cities, suggesting that our method is generalizable to a variety of diverse scenes and conditions.
 Specifically, the PSNR, SSIM, LPIPS, and FID scores of the generations of the untrained cities were 15.11, 0.461, 0.517, 16.90, respectively, comparable to that of the full test set.